cmdoffing/validatingCSV/README.md

 Input data files, including input data stored in CSV format, sometimes contain data and/or format errors.
 No program can possibly check for all possible kinds of errors.
-However,

-validatingCSV is a Python module for reading, converting, and validating data from CSV files.
-It consists of a single class, ValidatingCSVReader, which when instantiated returns an iterator that returns one row of data at a time.
-Each row is represented as a named tuple, with the field names of the named tuple supplied as part of the validation parameters.
-The reader instance raises the standard StopIteration exception (as do the built-in Python iterators) when it attempts to read past the last CSV row.
+However, many kinds of errors can still be checked, including whether or not the file is actually in a valid CSV format.
+E.g., whether the fields in the different columns are all separated by the same separator charactor.

-validatingCSV reads its validation and conversion parameters from a JSON file and outputs any errors to an instance of the ValidatingCSVReader class.
-The user can also specify an optional error_file_path parameter when instancing the class to hold errors.
+CsvValidator reads its validation and conversion parameters from a JSON file and outputs any error it finds to the console with a line number (indexed starting from 1 rather than 0).

 ### Design Goals